L-Tyrosine is the master precursor required to form all catecholamine neurotransmitters.

 L-Tyrosine is especially helpful to those dealing with ADHD/ADD.
 It’s a great compliment to stack with stimulant meds like Ritalin or Adderall.
 L-Tyrosine will provide the dopamine your brain needs.
 It will help smooth out and prolong the effects of stimulant meds.
 And help prevent the associated crash when they wear off.

 A good stack for ADHD is using your usual med dose with L-Tyrosine 500 mg, Alpha GPC 300 mg, and ALCAR 500 mg.
+Which is should particularly effective if you are dealing with any phenylalanine abnormalities.

 You can buy individual L-Tyrosine supplements.
 Or you could try my favorite pre-formulated nootropic stack Mind Lab Pro® 4.0 which includes N-Acetyl L-Tyrosine (NALT).